mattrussi/gitlab-com-runbooks/docs/packaging/index.md

   - The only "service" running outside of GitLab is `blobsigner`, which only has read-only access to private package repositories.
   - The `blobsigner` service is restricted to internal network access (via load balancers) only.
 - [ ] Is the service covered by a [WAF (Web Application Firewall)](https://cheatsheetseries.owasp.org/cheatsheets/Secure_Cloud_Architecture_Cheat_Sheet.html#web-application-firewall) in [Cloudflare](https://gitlab.com/gitlab-com/runbooks/-/tree/master/docs/cloudflare#how-we-use-page-rules-and-waf-rules-to-counter-abuse-and-attacks)?
+  - Yes.
+Basic firewalls with simple rate-limit rules are enabled on the public bucket and BlobSigner backend services.
+  - The basic firewall in front of BlobSigner should be updated with more comprehensive rules based on AppSec review.

 ### Logging, Audit and Data Access